Accessibility statement

 What we’re doing to improve accessibility

-Our Web Team have had Accessibility Training to help them to understand the issues some people face when using our website.
-Our Web Team also attend seminars to keep themselves up to date with the latest advice and guidance.
+We have had Accessibility Training to understand the issues some people face when using our website.
+We take part in seminars for the latest advice and guidance.

 We currently have 951 downloadable documents on our website published after September 2018.
 They are mainly in PDF format, with some Word documents.
-We are auditing these documents, and drawing up an action plan to either delete, them, replace them with accessible HTML pages or fix them.
+We are working through these documents, and drawing up an action plan to either remove them, replace with accessible web pages or fix them.

 We no longer publish any new PDF documents to the website unless they are accessible.